IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 from the beginning of the data portion of the payload.

 The length field is the length, in bytes, of the data for the descriptor.
-This may be zero.
+This might be zero.

 The padding field does not contain any information.